rundeck/rundeck/docs/en/developer/01-plugin-development.md

 Node Execution services:

-* `NodeExecutor` - executes a command on a node.
+* `NodeExecutor` - executes a command on a node [javadoc](../javadoc/com/dtolabs/rundeck/core/execution/service/NodeExecutor.html).
-* `FileCopier` - copies a file to a node.
+* `FileCopier` - copies a file to a node [javadoc](../javadoc/com/dtolabs/rundeck/core/execution/service/FileCopier.html).

 Resource model services:

-* `ResourceModelSource` - produces a set of Node definitions for a project.
+* `ResourceModelSource` - produces a set of Node definitions for a project [javadoc](../javadoc/com/dtolabs/rundeck/core/resources/ResourceModelSource.html).
-* `ResourceFormatParser` - parses a document into a set of Node resources.
+* `ResourceFormatParser` - parses a document into a set of Node resources [javadoc](../javadoc/com/dtolabs/rundeck/core/resources/format/ResourceFormatParser.html).
-* `ResourceFormatGenerator` - generates a document from a set of Node resources.
+* `ResourceFormatGenerator` - generates a document from a set of Node resources [javadoc](../javadoc/com/dtolabs/rundeck/core/resources/format/ResourceFormatGenerator.html).

-Workflow Step services (described in [Workflow Step Plugin Development](workflow-step-plugin-development.html)):
+Workflow Step services (described in [Workflow Step Plugin](workflow-step-plugin.html)):

 * `WorkflowStep` - runs a single step in a workflow.
 * `WorkflowNodeStep` - runs a single step for each node in a workflow.
 * `RemoteScriptNodeStep` - generates a script or command to execute remotely for each node in a workflow.

-Notification services (described in [Notification Plugin Development](notification-plugin-development.html)):
+Notification services (described in [Notification Plugin](notification-plugin.html)):

 * `Notification` - performs an action after a Job state trigger.